Covid 19 coronavirus: 50,000 tourists still in New Zealand after lockdown

-There are more than 50,000 tourists in New Zealand hunkering down in New Zealand at the moment; only 3000 left the country after lockdown ended.
+There are more than 50,000 tourists hunkering down in New Zealand at the moment; only 3000 left the country after lockdown ended.

 Figures released to the Herald by Immigration New Zealand show, as of May 27, there were 53,244 temporary visitors in the country, excluding Australians.